dask/dask-ml/docs/source/hyper-parameter-search.rst

 Here's how we'll configure the two different estimators:

-1. "Hyperband" will be configured with rule-of-thumb above with ``n_params = 299`` [#f1]_ and ``n_examples = 50 * len(X_train)``.
+1. "Hyperband" is configured with rule-of-thumb above with ``n_params = 299`` [#f1]_ and ``n_examples = 50 * len(X_train)``.
-2. "Incremental" will be configured to do the same amount of work as Hyperband with ``IncrementalSearchCV(..., n_initial_parameters=19, decay_rate=0)``
+2. "Incremental" is configured to do the same amount of work as Hyperband with ``IncrementalSearchCV(..., n_initial_parameters=19, decay_rate=0)``

 These two estimators are configured do the same amount of computation, the